 - According to Freud, disturbance at any stage of this theory leads to a certain type of personality in the future.
-However, it seems quite vague as it is difficult to explain that the current personality or behaviour of the person is due to any particular experience in their childhood because of the longer duration between these two variables, i.e., behaviour, and childhood experience.
+However, it seems quite absurd as it is difficult to explain that the current personality or behaviour of the person is due to any particular experience in their childhood because of the longer duration between the two variables, i.e., behaviour, and childhood experience.

 - This theory lacks empirical research and is only based on case studies, and that too was not conducted on the children.
 He only studied the data of his adult patients.